Using Your Mobile Phone When Driving

 The police caught 47 drivers an hour using mobile phones during a recent crackdown.
 Last November police handed out 7,966 fixed penalty notices to drivers who were using handheld mobile devices.
 Ian Hopkins, Chief Constable of Greater Manchester said “drivers need to take personal responsibility for what they do when in charge of a vehicle.”

-Transport secretary Chris Grayling gets tough on motorists using mobile phones
+Transport secretary gets tough on motorists using mobile phones

-After hearing the views of cabinet minsters, transport secretary Chris Grayling has decided to roll out new tougher rules for motorists doubling the punishment for driving while using a phone.
-A new advertising campaign is also expected to show the dangers of using a mobile phone when driving.
+After hearing the views of cabinet minsters, the transport secretary has decided to roll out new tougher rules for motorists doubling the punishment for driving while using a phone.
+A new advertising campaign will show the dangers of using a mobile phone when driving.
 The aim is to make using a mobile phone while driving socially unacceptable just like drink driving and drug driving.

 When can you use your mobile phone while driving

 You can only use your mobile phone while driving your vehicle if you need to call 999 or 112 or if it’s unsafe or impractical to stop.
-You are not allowed to use your phone when queuing in traffic or stopping at traffic lights, but you can use it when your car is safely parked.
+You must not use your phone when queuing in traffic or stopping at traffic lights.
 See the Highway Code for rules on waiting and parking, including rules of parking at night and decriminalised parking enforcement.

 - General rule 238

 - Parking at night rules 248 to 252

 Getting caught using a mobile phone will have dire consequences.
 When you have passed your driving test do not use your mobile phone when driving.
 Getting 6 points on your driving license means you will lose your license.
 You will have to for your driving license again by taking your theory and driving test again.